25 Thanksgiving Games For Bored Kids & Active Adults

 Thanksgiving Minute-to-Win-It

-This Thanksgiving Day game will get everyone up active.
+This Thanksgiving Day game will get everyone up and active.

-Break your relatives up into teams, with each team sending a representative for each round.
+Break your relatives up into teams, each team sending a representative for each round.

-Each 60-second round has a special Thanksgiving twist, with the most successful team winning it all after three rounds.
+Each 60-second round has a special Thanksgiving twist, with the most successful team winning after three rounds.

 Thanksgiving Scavenger Hunt